ramprasathmk/ramprasathmk/README.md

 ## 🚀 About Me

 - Currently pursuing Bachelor's 🎓 at [AAMEC][AAMEC].
-- Learnt something to build on my own.
+- Learning stuffs to build on my own.
 - Last but not least.

 ## 🛠 Languages and Tools